oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

     A CVRF CSAF converter MAY offer a configuration option to delete such elements.
   * If there are CVSS v3.0 and CVSS v3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSS v3.0 information and provide in CSAF only the CVSS v3.1 information.
-  * To determine, which minor version of CVSS v3 is used, the CVRF CSAF converter uses the following steps:
+  * To determine, which minor version of CVSS v3 is used and to evaluate a CVSS v4 that was wrongly inserted in a CVSS v3 element, the CVRF CSAF converter uses the following steps:
     1. Retrieve the CVSS version from the CVSS vector, if present.

         *Example 1:*